MercuryWorkshop/fakemurk/README.md

 `fakemurk` is a tool intended for use on an already unenrolled chromebook.
 It will allow you to re-enroll, making your chromebook appear identical to an enrolled one, except keep developer mode, and even boot off a linux USB, all while **_tricking chromeOS into thinking you're in verified mode_**, so your chromebook will not show up any different from the hundreds of other chromebooks in your enterprise's google admin console.

+> [!WARNING]
+> Fakemurk still reports that the chromebook was switched into devmode.
+See [issue 12](https://github.com/MercuryWorkshop/fakemurk/issues/12).

 If you're interested, check out coolelectronics's [writeup/blog](https://coolelectronics.me/blog/breaking-cros-3)

 ## Why should I use this?